Avocado Margarita with Gran Gala Liquor

 I found the recipe at Bon Appetit, which was inspired by an avocado margarita made famous at Curra’s Grill in Austin.
 I added in the celery salt and instead of triple sec, I used Gran Gala, a VSOP Italian brandy based orange liquor.

 Gran Gala has a velvety feel, and an intense flavor and can be used in any cocktail that uses triple sec or Gran Marnier.

 I used half avocado for two drinks, and it was the right amount to get that lovely creaminess.
 I used a touch of cilantro and celery leaves (because I had them and I like that celery flavor).
 I could even see a dash of celery salt and a dash of cayenne if you want to take the drink to a zestier level.

-The MOST Exciting Discovery is that You Can Freeze this Batch of Margaritas Ahead of Your Party
+You Can Freeze this Batch of Avocado Margaritas Ahead of Your Party

 The avocado margarita is a good start to my dreams of weekly cocktails.
-Come back next time for a classic manhattan, as I love retro drinks as much as the new order.
+Come back next time for a classic manhattan, as I love retro drinks.
 If you have a good recipe for something, please send it my way.

 - 1 tablespoon kosher salt or gourmet salt of your choice

 - 1 teaspoon finely grated lime or 1 teaspoon finely minced green herb

 - 3 ounces gran gala a triple orange liquor (or triple sec)

 - 1 tablespoon orange juice or squeeze fresh orange